emberjs/data/BREAKING_CHANGES.md

 #### TL;DR

-If you are using the REST adapter, no changes are necessary.
-You can now include embedded records.
+If you are using the REST adapter, you can now include embedded records without making any changes.
+Additionally, if you are sideloading records, you will need to make the changes described in the Payload Extraction section.

 If you were manually loading data into the store, use the new `Adapter#load` API instead of `Store#load`.